Historic Grand Avenue

 Of course, with all these artistic endeavors occurring along Grand, the area is a must-stop spot for the monthly First Friday Art Walk.
 Take a closer look at what to expect at this monthly event here.

 You will find no shortage of worthwhile eateries along Historic Grand Avenue, who take up space in many of the old industrial buildings.
 Bacanora, in the old Bragg's Pie Factory space, features all the fixings of Sonoran-style Mexican food, where pollo asado, grilled octopus and just about everything else on the menu is made on the mesquite wood-fired grill.
 Just a few steps away is Testal Mexican Kitchen, where you can experience the flavors of Chihuahua, Mexico, (as well as shop trinkets imported from the region).

 El Charro Hipster Bar & Cafe pairs Mexican-inspired bar bites, coffee and cocktails with live music, art displays and live art.
 The chapulines (crickets) qualify as both an appetizer and art.
 Alternatively, Earth Plant Based Cuisine is the Aguiler family's way of sharing their passion for and commitment to re-creating vegan versions of Mexican favorites.
 Trans AM Cafe is the perfect spot to grab a sandwich (including vegan offerings) and brows local art for sales, too.

-If you're looking for a quick bite after a night out, there's always Grand Avenue Pizza Company, known as one of the city's late night eateries.
-Or, if you need a sweet treat after dinner, stop by Novel Ice Cream — one of Greater Phoenix's best ice cream spots — where you can indulge in a decadent doughnut-ice cream sandwich.
+If you need a sweet treat after dinner, stop by Novel Ice Cream — one of Greater Phoenix's best ice cream spots — where you can indulge in a decadent doughnut-ice cream sandwich.